ajaystar8/ajaystar8.github.io/_pages/about.md

 I am currently working on a collaborative project with MathWorks under the guidance of [Prof. Huaizu Jiang](https://jianghz.me/) and [Dr. Aruni RoyChowdhury](https://arunirc.github.io/about/), focusing on visual odometry and SLAM (Simultaneous Localization and Mapping).

-Additionally, I am also working as a research assistant for [Prof. Anna Lamin](https://damore-mckim.northeastern.edu/people/anna-lamin/) and [Prof. Valentina Marano](https://damore-mckim.northeastern.edu/people/valentina-marano/) on a research project to leverage Large Language Models (LLMs) to analyze and extract insights from CSR activity of Indian companies, helping improve future CSR strategies.
+Additionally, I am also working as a research assistant for [Prof. Anna Lamin](https://damore-mckim.northeastern.edu/people/anna-lamin/) and [Prof. Valentina Marano](https://damore-mckim.northeastern.edu/people/valentina-marano/) on a research project to leverage Large Language Models (LLMs) to analyze and extract insights from CSR (Corporate Social Responsibility) activity of Indian companies, helping improve future CSR strategies.

 I completed my Bachelor's degree in Computer Science (Minors in Computational Intelligence) from Manipal Institute of Technology, India in 2024.
 I conducted my Bachelor's thesis at the School of Medical